Introduction to Nevill Street

 Nevill Street background and the area around St John’s Church

-(This information taken from original Abergavenny Local History Society Survey 1980)
+This information is based on the original Abergavenny Local History Society Survey 1980.

 Sketch map of the market area showing the haphazard development of the first market site